vladmihalcea/high-performance-java-persistence/README.md

 - MySQL

-    You should install MySQL 8 (or newer) and the password for the `mysql` user should be `admin`.
+    You should install MySQL 8 and the password for the `mysql` user should be `admin`.

     Now, you need to create a `high_performance_java_persistence` schema

-    Besides having all privileges on this schema, the `mysql` user also requires select permission on `mysql.PROC`.
+    Beside having all privileges on this schema, the `mysql` user also requires select permission on `mysql.PROC`.

     If you don't have a `mysql` user created at database installation time, you can create one as follows: